special introductory

 the first verse before the other Ramones told him that no way would they record a song about heroin.
 Sniffing glue and carbona -- fine.
 But NO heroin.
 So he told Richard

-Hell that HE could record the song with the Heartbreakers if he could write two more verses.
+Hell that he could record the song with the Heartbreakers if he could write two more verses.
 Richard did just this and recorded the demo version you hear here, crediting it to

 Hell/Colvin (the actual songwriters).
 Then when he left to form the Voidoids, the Heartbreakers recorded the song by themselves and gave songwriting credit to Johnny